 The problems that orphan pets face are very real issues that we are actively working to solve each day and we need your help to do so!
 Each year on Remember Me Thursday®, Helen Woodward Animal Center unites animal lovers to increase awareness about the many available loving pets, encourage adoption and decrease euthanasia.
-Sadly, more than 1 million pets are euthanized annually around the world and millions of wonderful pets are waiting to be adopted in shelters across the United States and worldwide.
+Sadly, millions of pets are euthanized annually around the world and millions of wonderful pets are waiting to be adopted in shelters across the United States and worldwide.

 Email entries to: HayleeB@animalcenter.org

 See submission guidelines below for more details

 Discuss the problems that cats and dogs without homes face, some examples of which are:

 - Lack of awareness about adoptable pets needing homes and a false stigma that adoptable pets are of a lower quality than pet store or personally-bred animals.

 - Orphan pets living on the streets because they have no home, which is dangerous and often results in malnourishment and shortened lifespans.